memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 $ west build -d ../build
 ```

-Notice that CMake does not pick up `west`'s configuration options, and therefore executing `cmake -B ../build` would fail.
+Notice that CMake does not pick up _West_'s configuration options, and therefore executing `cmake -B ../build` would fail.
 One last parameter for `west build` that is worth mentioning is `--pristine`: Just like the `--pristine` option for `CMake`, instead of deleting the `build` folder, you can also use the `--pristine` to generate a new build:

 ```bash
 $ west build -d ../build --pristine